wpexpertsio/password-protected/readme.txt

 = How can I log out? =

-Just a "password-protected=logout" query to your URL. eg. http://www.example.com/?password-protected=logout
+Just add a "password-protected=logout" query to your URL. eg. http://www.example.com/?password-protected=logout

 = Where can I report bugs and issues? =